HackYourFuture-CPH/JavaScript/JavaScript1/Week3/homework.md

 - Do the variable, function and argument names you created follow the [Naming Conventions](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/naming_conventions.md)?
 - Is your code well-formatted (see [Code Formatting](https://github.com/HackYourFuture/fundamentals/blob/master/fundamentals/naming_conventions.md))?

 If you can answer yes to the above questions then you are ready to hand if the homework:

-* Find the hyf-homework git repo (forked from [here](https://github.com/HackYourFuture-CPH/hyf-homework))
-* Add your homework files in the Javascript/javascript1/week3 folder
+* Use the ```hyf-homework``` repo and add your homework files in the ```javascript/javascript1/week3``` folder
+* Make your commits for the homework.
+Remember to seperate the code into meaningful commits!
+* Push the changes to github
-* To finish the homework use the link in the top of your classes slack channel.
+* Share the github link to your classes slack channel.

 ---

 🎉